-Financial statement presentation of the LCFC, LEFC, and LHAC follows the recommendations of the Financial Accounting Standards Board in its Statement of Financial Accounting Standards (SFAS) No. 117, Financial Statements of Not-for-Profit Organizations.
-Under SFAS No. 117, the LCFC, LEFC, and the LHAC are required to report information regarding its financial position and activities according to three classes of net assets: unrestricted net assets, temporarily restricted net assets, and permanently restricted net assets as applicable.
-As of December 31, 2008, there were no temporary or permanently restricted net assets.
+The LCFC, LEFC, and the LHAC are required to report information regarding its financial position and activities according to three classes of net assets: unrestricted net assets, temporarily restricted net assets, and permanently restricted net assets as applicable.
+As of December 31, 2009, there were no temporary or permanently restricted net assets.